 Lions’ Math and Science Christian Academy provides programming for families in need of a safe environment with structured activities for 1st – 8th graders.
 All students will be required to participate in Homework Hour.

-A light snack will be served at 4:00pm.
+A light snack will be served at the end of the school day.
 Structured activities, games, and academic clubs will encompass the remaining time.
 Parents are encouraged to speak with the Administrative Director regarding special homework needs of their child.

 Important in the Lions’ Academy philosophy is a concern for the role of the parent as the major influence in a child’s life.
 Parents are free to visit at any time!
 As often as possible, we involve parents in the programs of the Academy through family activities.
 On occasion, parents are asked to assist in special art projects, to read to the children and to share their hobbies and professional interests with the children.